 \subsection{Change in ellipticity due to starquake}

 One of the possible consequences of starquakes is the change in the ellipticity of the star.
 As a starquake occurs, the mass accumulated on the star's surface tries to reallocate themselves on the star's surface.
 This results in the change of ellipticity of the star.
-In this subsection, we calculate the ellipticity change which occurs due to a starquake.\\ Initially, the amount of ellipticity of the configuration was given \citep{Kuzur} as:
+In this subsection, we calculate the ellipticity change due to a starquake.\\ Initially, the amount of ellipticity of the configuration is given \citep{Kuzur} as:

-Where $I_{zz}$ and $I_{xx}$ are the principal moment of inertia along the x-axis and the z-axis. $I_{0}$ represents the moment of inertia of a non-deformed star.
-For this case, the eq \eqref{ellip} takes the form:
+where $I_{zz}$ and $I_{xx}$ are the principal moment of inertia along the x-axis and the z-axis.
+The z-axis lies along the magnetic axis, and the x-axis and y-axis are on the star's equatorial plane. $I_{0}$ represents the moment of inertia of a non-deformed star.
+For this case, eq \eqref{ellip} takes the form: